fermyon/developer/content/spin/serverless-ai-hello-world.md

 ai_models = ["llama2-chat"]
 ```

-This is what your `spin.toml` file should look like, based on whether you’re using Rust, TypeScript or Python.
+This is what your `spin.toml` file should look like, based on whether you’re using Rust, TypeScript or Python:

 {{ tabs "sdk-type" }}